polyaxon/polyaxon/site/docs/core/context/params.md

 ## Top level access

-The values of the inputs and the outputs are made available on the top level of the context, this means that when users are developing their Polyaxonfiles, they can use the variables defined in their inputs and outputs without any prefix:
+The values of the inputs and the outputs are made available in the top level of the context, this means that when users are developing their Polyaxonfiles, they can use the variables defined in their inputs and outputs without any prefix:

 ```yaml